 The Qatar Post-Doctoral Fellowship was established by a generous grant from the State of Qatar to the Center for Contemporary Arab Studies (CCAS) at Georgetown University.
-The fellowship supports a recent Ph.D. working on the topic of U.S.-Arab relations, Arab studies, or Islamic studies for:
+The fellowship supports a recent Ph.D. working on the topic of U.S.-Arab relations, Arab studies, or Islamic studies.

-- Delivering a lecture at CCAS about their research
+- The Fellow must deliver a public lecture at CCAS about his or her research.

 - Cover letter

 - Course proposal for seminar, to include detailed description and syllabus

 Please submit all application materials to Academic Jobs Online by December 15, 2013.